Su Weide

 Su Weide (苏炜德 (Sū Wěidé); born 19 March 2000) is a Chinese artistic gymnast.
 He represented China at the 2024 Summer Olympics and won a silver medal in the team event.
 He also won a silver medal with the Chinese team at the 2023 World Championships, where he also won a bronze medal on the horizontal bar.
 He received a gold medal as the team alternate at the 2022 World Championships.
 He won a bronze medal on the floor exercise at the 2023 Asian Championships.

-Career
+Gymnastics career

 At the 2018 Chinese Championships, Su won a silver medal on the floor exercise.
 He then finished sixth on the floor exercise at the 2019 Chinese Championships.
 At the 2021 National Games of China, he won a gold medal in the floor exercise final.

 Su won a silver medal on the floor exercise at the 2022 Chinese Championships behind Zhang Boheng.
 He was the team alternate for the 2022 World Championships where the Chinese team won the gold medal.